I’ve always thought about running your own business is a great idea.

 On the other hand, embroidery is the art of using different stitches to make decorative designs.
 They don’t represent names.
 All sorts of things can be represented this way: paintings, some important events or some decorative thing that has no special meaning.

 Hand embroidery developed first and it was very popular.
-Realizing the interest that embroidery caused people developed sewing machines specially designed for this type of sewing.
+Realizing the interest that embroidery caused people to developed sewing machines specially designed for this type of sewing.

 The difference between an ordinary sewing machine and monogramming one